rickysoro/rickysoro/README.md

 - :boy: I'm Riccardo, 30, from Sardinia, Italy
 - 🌱 I’m currently learning to be a programmer
-- 💬 Ask me about coding, sports, music, books, movies, politics and sociology
+- 💬 Ask me about anything, happy to help!
-- 📫 How to reach me: ricky.soro@gmail.com
+- 📫 How to reach me: riccardoantoniosoro@gmail.com
 - ⚡ Fun fact: I've got one dog, and his name's Milo :dog: